Habitat-selection hypothesis

+Habitat selection hypothesis describes how an organism's habitat in a juvenile life stage affects their behavior in their adult life.
+Another term is natal habitat preference induction (NHPI), which is a mechanism that is typically described as host selection which typically occurs through habitat imprinting in early post-natal development.
+This theory argues that an adult would choose an environment post-dispersal that has similar stimuli as their early development.
+This mechanism is thought to improve fitness of the individual and has been found in many species across different taxa, such as insects, fish, amphibians, mammals and birds.

+One of the first hypotheses regarding habitat selection hypothesis was Andrew Hopkins' host selection principle (HHSP), first proposed in 1916, which states that many adult insects prefer the host species they developed on.
+This principle has faced some controversy, but there is evidence that conditioning and genetic variation during a life span of an insect contributes to host preference on where the insect developed.

+Examples

-Habitat selection hypothesis is one of several hypotheses that attempt to explain the mechanisms of brood parasite host selection in cuckoos.
+It is one of several hypotheses that attempt to explain the mechanisms of brood parasite host selection in cuckoos.
 Cuckoos are not the only brood parasites, however the behavior is more rare in other groups of birds, including ducks, weavers, and cowbirds.

-Brood parasites and their favored host species are known to coevolve, which means both are likely to possess specific adaptations and counteradaptations.
-An example of such an evolutionary arms race between a brood parasite and its host, is the phenomenon of egg rejection and egg mimicry, its counteradaptation.
+Brood parasites and their favored host species are known to coevolve, which means both are likely to possess specific adaptations and counter-adaptations.
+An example of such an evolutionary arms race between a brood parasite and its host, is the phenomenon of egg rejection and egg mimicry, its counter-adaptation.
 Cuckoo eggs have been found in the nests of over 100 different species, of which 11 have been identified as primary host species and a similar number as secondary.
 Egg patterns and coloring differs greatly between these host species, and the cuckoo eggs vary accordingly.
 Thus it is important for a female cuckoo to deposit her eggs in a nest corresponding to the same species as her foster parents, because if she were to select a different host species, that would likely entail a higher risk of egg rejection.